shaloo/docs.arcana/includes/text-snippets/ca/allowance_setup.md

-Users have two allowance setup choices that differ by:
+Users of the {{config.extra.arcana.company_name}} CA wallet have two allowance setup choices that differ by:

 * Which chains are included for chain abstraction allowance setup?
 * Who pays the gas fees for the allowance transaction?